-A generic PEM circuit has been developed which acquires data from a medical transducer and transmits it locally to the home-based system. То date wireless vital signs monitoring over the cellular phone network have been implemented and a demonstration blood pressure monitoring system will shortly be available.
+A generic PEM circuit has been developed which acquires data from a medical transducer and transmits it locally to the home-based system.
+To date wireless vital signs monitoring over the cellular phone network have been implemented and a demonstration blood pressure monitoring system will shortly be available.
 Authorized users (medical personnel) may remotely access this system to view and edit multiple windows that illustrate current data as monitor graphs, longer term medical charts, patient care plans, current medication and a critical-limits file for alerts.
 It is also possible to provide automatic notification of unusual changes in monitored data.
 If certain parameter trigger levels are breached, then alert messages may be initiated and displayed to appropriate medical staff.
 Because the increasing numbers of the chronic patients, it becomes an important topic to develop a complete system.
 Having PCM system not only let the patient's physical condition is under control, but also can decrease the coast of taking care of the patients.
 It will also give the patient family a relief.
 How ever, there are many kinds of long-term illness.
 The physical condition of the chronic patients is quite different from one another.
 Our future prospect is to invent different kind of supervising systems for different kinds of long-term illness patients.

-Fig. 13.
+Figure 13.
 Volunteer patient with wireless PEM.

-Fig. 14 Vital signs waveform display
+Figure 14 Vital signs waveform display

-Fig. 15 .
+Figure 15.
 The vital signs data stream output.

-Fig. 15 shows the relationship of data stream of direct measurement (upper) vital-signed and poor condition when modulated with transmitter (middle), and good condition (lower) on the computer screen when using computer program for edited.
-To ease ECG signal analysis and decision-making upgrades, we developed а multiplatform ECG processing software laboratory.
+Figure 15 shows the relationship of data stream of direct measurement (upper) vitalsigned and poor condition when modulated with transmitter (middle), and good condition (lower) on the computer screen when using computer program for edited.
+To ease ECG signal analysis and decision-making upgrades, developed a multiplatform ECG processing software laboratory.
 Decision making may also be researcher group by rule-based logic adjusting the output thresholds to the patient specificities in function of the history of false alarms or misdiagnoses.

-Fig. 16.
+Figure 16.
 Show current position of patient at monitoring centre.

-Fig. 17 .
-Map displaying of patient's position in Chiang Mai province, Thailand.
+Figure 17.
+Map displaying of patient's position

-Fig. 14 and 16 shows the major's map with GPS navigator on physician's computer screen at hospital's monitoring centre (model in Applies computer for Biomedical Engineering Laboratory at Chiang Mai University).
+Figure 14 and 16 shows the major's map with GPS navigator on physician's computer screen at hospital's monitoring centre (model in Applies computer for Biomedical Engineering Laboratory at Chiang Mai University).
 This system included GSM cellular phone, PEM receiver, and desktop computer.
-Fig. 17 and 18 shows the minor's or sub-map with GPS navigator on physician's computer screen, it shows map displaying of patient's position in Chiang Mai province, Thailand.
+Figure 17 and 18 shows the minor's or sub-map with GPS navigator on physician's computer screen.

-Fig. 18.
+Figure 18.
 Virtual map display of patient's

-4. Conclusion
+4. CONCLUSION